Ontotext-AD/ontorefine-cli/README.md

     Commands:

     create            Creates a new project from a file. delete            Deletes a project from OntoRefine.
-    export     Exports the data of a project in CSV or JSON format. extract    Extracts the operations of a project in JSON format. apply      Applies transformation operations to a project. reconcile  Performs reconciliation over the project data. rdf        Converts the data of a project to RDF format. help       Displays help information about the specified command
+    export            Exports the data of a project in CSV or JSON format. extract           Extracts the operations of a project in JSON format. apply             Applies transformation operations to a project. reconcile         Performs reconciliation over the project data. register-service  Registers an additional reconciliation service.
+    rdf               Converts the data of a project to RDF format. help              Displays help information about the specified command